 In the late 20th century, U.S. adolescents reached extraordinarily high levels of illicit drug use by U.S. as well as international standards.
-The trends in lifetime use of any illicit drug are shown in the first (upper left) panel on the next page.
-In 1975, when MTF began, the majority of young people (55%) had used an illicit drug by the time they left high school.
-This figure rose to two thirds (66%) in 1981 before a long and gradual decline to 41% by 1992-the low point.
-After 1992-in what we have called the "relapse phase" in the drug epidemic-the proportion rose considerably to a recent high point of 55% in 1999; it then declined gradually to 47% in 2009, and has remained between 48% and 50% since 2011.
+The trends in lifetime use of any illicit drug are shown in the first (upper left) panel of Figure 1.2 In 1975, when MTF began, the majority of young people (55%) had used an illicit drug by the time they left high school.
+This figure rose to two thirds (66%) by 1981 before a long, gradual decline to 41% by 1992-the low point for 12th graders.
+After 1992-in what we have called the "relapse phase" in the drug epidemic-the proportion using any illicit drug in their lifetime rose considerably to the most recent high point of 55% in 1999; it then declined gradually to 47% in 2009, and has remained between 47% and 50% since 2011.

 Trends for annual (i.e., last 12 month), as opposed to lifetime, prevalence are shown in the second (upper right) panel.
 They are quite parallel to those for lifetime prevalence, but at lower levels.
 Among 8th graders, a gradual and continuing falloff occurred after 1996.
-Peak rates since 1991 were reached in 1997 in the two upper grades and the rates declined little for several years.
-Between 2001 and 2007 all three grades showed declines, but the annual use rates in all three grades then rose some through 2012.
-Following that there was some decline in all three grades after 2013, but in 2017 these declines halted.
-There has been some increase since 2016 among 8th and 10th graders.
+Peak rates since 1991 were reached in 1997 in the two upper grades and the rates then declined for some years.
+After 2006 or 2007, the upper grades showed increasing use that continued for about five years.
+Then, after 2013 there was a three-year period of decreasing use among 10th and 12th graders, which was followed after 2016 by a period of increasing use in 8th and 10th grades.
+There are no significant 1-year changes in 2020 in any of the four panels in Figure 1.
+In the last five years (2015-2020), any illicit drug other than marijuana (third panel) declined significantly for 10th and 12th grades, with no significant change for 8th grade.

 Because marijuana is much more prevalent than any other illicit drug, trends in its use tend to drive the index of any illicit drug use.
 Thus we also report an index that excludes marijuana and shows the proportions of students who use any of the other illicit drugs.
-The proportions who have used any illicit drug other than marijuana in their lifetime are shown in the third panel (lower left) of the next page.
+The proportions who have used any illicit drug other than marijuana in their lifetime are shown in the third panel (lower left) of Figure 1.
 In 1975 over one third (36%) of 12th graders had tried some illicit drug other than marijuana.
-This figure rose to 43% by 1981, then declined for over a decade to a low of 25% in 1992.
+This figure rose to 43% by 1981, then declined for over a decade to a low of 25% by 1992.
 An increase followed in the 1990s as the use of a number of drugs rose steadily, and it reached 30% by 1997.
-(In 2001 it was 31%, but this apparent upward shift in the estimate was an artifact due to a change in the question wording for "other hallucinogens" and tranquilizers.
-10) Lifetime prevalence among 12th graders then fell slightly to 24% by 2009. before dropping to 19% in 2018.
+(In 2001 it was 31%, but this apparent upward shift in the estimate was an artifact due to a change in the question "other hallucinogens" wording for tranquilizers.3) Lifetime prevalence among 12th graders then fell slightly to 24% by 2009, before dropping to 18% in 2020.
 The fourth (lower right) panel presents the annual prevalence data for any illicit drug other than marijuana, which shows a pattern of change over the past few years similar to the index of any illicit drug use, but with less pronounced change since 1991.

-The annual prevalence of any illicit drug other than marijuana dropped fairly steadily and gradually in all three grades in recent years, reaching 12% among 12th graders by 2018.
+The annual prevalence of any illicit drug other than marijuana dropped fairly steadily and gradually in all three grades in recent years, reaching 11% among 12th graders by 2020.
+In the past few years the three grade levels have been converging in both their lifetime and annual rates of use of illicit drugs other than marijuana, with 12th graders continuing to decline in use and 8th graders showing some increase.